shawntmeyer/AzureVirtualDesktop/docs/avd.md

    2. imageBuild = 'privateEndpointSubnetResourceId'
    3. hostpools = 'managementAndStoragePrivateEndpointSubnetResourceId'

-#### Private DNS

 While utilizing a private endpoints is optional, it must be deployed in order to follow Zero Trust principles.
 Both the image management and AVD deployments can use private endpoints for the following:

 - Image Management - Blob Storage Account
 - Image Build - Blob Storage Account for logging customizations
-- AVD Deployment - Azure Files for FSLogix profiles, Azure Key Vault for storing Customer Managed Keys, and AVD Private Link
+- AVD Deployment - Azure Files for FSLogix profiles, Azure Key Vault for storing secrets and Customer Managed Keys, AVD Private Link, Azure Recovery Services, and the Function App deployed to increase premium storage account quotas.

 Prior to running the Deploy-ImageManagement script, the Azure Blob private DNS zone should be created either in the portal or through Powershell.
 See [DNS Prerequisites](#prerequisites) for the correct values per environment.: